Dec 12, 2025

 For recording and editing software

 Your needs will vary based on your experience and show format.
-Audacity is a free, open-source option perfect for beginners who need basic editing tools.
+Audacity is a free, open-source audio editing software perfect for beginners who need basic editing tools.

 For advanced editing

-Professionals often use Adobe Audition.
+Professionals often use Adobe Audition for advanced editing.
 If your show involves interviews, dedicated remote recording platforms like Riverside, RINGR, and Zencastr can capture high-quality audio from guests anywhere.
-Auphonic offers AI-automated editing to help you produce episodes quickly.
+Auphonic, on the other hand, offers AI-automated editing to help you produce episodes quickly.

 For your hardware needs